Kitware/pf-simulation-modeler/pf_simulation_modeler/app/engine/model/output_readme.md

 pip install pftools[all]
 ```

 Make sure you have all of `pftools` installed.
-Ocassionally you may need to specify an older version of `numpy` to get all the modules to install.
+Occasionally you may need to specify an older version of `numpy` to get all the modules to install.

 ### Execute the program